ducphan122/spring-food-ordering-system/Readme.md

 # Outbox Pattern

 As seen from Saga Pattern, what if the publishing fails?
-Or the consumer fails before running the business - Outbox pattern is used to ensure that the message is published to the topic even if the business logic failed.logic?
+Or the consumer fails before running the business - Outbox pattern is used to ensure that the message is published to the topic even if the business logic failed?

-# Convert to plain text result
+## Introduction
 - Outbox Pattern, which uses local ACID transactions to create consistent distributed transactions and complete SAGA in a safe and consistent way.
 - The SAGA pattern involves a long-running transaction with a local data store transaction and events publishing and consuming operations, but it can leave the system in an inconsistent state if not handled properly.
 - The Outbox Pattern resolves this issue by not publishing events directly, instead keeping them in a local database table called the Outbox Table, which belongs to the same database used for local database operations.